 I am sure my story is pretty close to, if not exactly like, many others before and after me.
 That's why it's important that we educate as many children as we can about the dangers and terrible consequences of tobacco.

 If you are a child and you are reading my story, please stop and really think about what you are doing to harm yourself before you use a tobacco product, because I really do care about you.

 I always wanted to be the one to give thanks where it's due after a performance or as part of a book, in this case a document.
-This is
+This is my chance.